AlbertoFoti/FinancialPlanner/README.md

 - Full GUI style improvement (also add headers to tables)
 - Fix : not possible to add categories with the same name as an existing category
 - Fix : memory leaks
+- Fix : not allowing the [delete] of Investments account and related issues

 ### Version 0.2.2 Objectives
 - Investments Tab